alexnitta/faunauth/README.md

 Before using this library, you should understand the different options available for authentication in Fauna.
 You can configure [external authentication](https://docs.fauna.com/fauna/current/security/external/) via an identity provider like [Auth0](https://auth0.com/), and this might be a good choice for your needs.
 On the other hand, if you wish to use the internal Fauna authentication features, then this library will allow you to add them to your database.

-## Documentation

-Complete documentation is available in [./docs/index.md](./docs/index.md).

-## About schema migrations

-`faunauth` provides you with a set of FQL resources - collections, functions, indexes and roles - that will enable various authentication tasks.
-This is accomplished with the [fauna-schema-migrate](https://github.com/fauna-labs/fauna-schema-migrate) package, which will allow you to add these FQL resources to your existing Fauna database.
-This is what "schema migration" means in this context: your current database schema will be migrated to a new schema that contains the FQL resources provided by `faunauth`.
-This is not a data migration tool.
+This library is built on top of [fauna-schema-migrate](https://github.com/fauna-labs/fauna-schema-migrate).
 Note that `fauna-schema-migrate` is experimental; its README lists this disclaimer:

 > This repository contains unofficial patterns, sample code, or tools to help developers build more effectively with Fauna.
 All Fauna Labs repositories are provided “as-is” and without support.
 By using this repository or its contents, you agree that this repository may never be officially supported and moved to the Fauna organization.

 This means `faunauth` is also experimental; use it at your own discretion.

+You are likely using Fauna because you want to take advantage of its [GraphQL API](https://docs.fauna.com/fauna/current/api/graphql/).
+At this point, `fauna-schema-migrate` does not provide integration with resources defined in a GraphQL schema (this [might be added at some point](https://github.com/fauna-labs/fauna-schema-migrate#potential-extensions)).
+This means you cannot use `fauna-schema-migrate` to refer to indexes or collections created via GraphQL schemas.
+The one place this really matters is when provisioning a user role in order to grant access to your resources from your GraphQL schema.
+To help with this, you can create a script that calls the [createOrUpdateUserRole](./docs/index.md#createorupdateuserrole) utility function - more on this below.

+## Documentation

+Complete documentation is available in [./docs/index.md](./docs/index.md).

+## About schema migrations

+`faunauth` provides you with a set of FQL resources - collections, functions, indexes and roles - that will enable various authentication tasks.
+In this context, "schema migration" means that your current database schema will be migrated to a new schema that contains the FQL resources provided by `faunauth`.
+As noted in the `fauna-schema-migrate` readme, this is not a data migration tool.

 ## Getting started